NeogitOrg/neogit/README.md

 The create function takes 1 optional argument that can be one of the following values:

 * tab (default)
-* floating (This currently doesn't work with popups)
+* floating (This currently doesn't work with popups.
+Very instable)
 * split

 ## Status Keybindings